Skip to Content

 Method

-1. Pat pork chops dry with a paper towel and salt and generously pepper them.
+1. Pat the pork chops dry with paper towels.
+Season all over with the salt and pepper.

 Nutrition Info